 All property owners in the City pay a stormwater utility fee that is based on the amount of impervious surface on their property.
-The City Council revised the fee structure in Fiscal Year 2022.
+The City Council revised the fee structure in Fiscal Year 22 and all properties will be billed using the same fee structure.
 The fee has a base rate of \$25 per 500 square feet of impervious surface.

-- Provide video inspection and cleaning of 20 percent of the stormwater system on an annual basis. - Maintain a list of known system defects, schedule repair as funding and need allow. - Plan and implement additions to the stormwater system to enhance bioretention and infiltration of stormwater to meet Best Management Practices required by the State and EPA. - Continue programs to meet the National Pollution Prevention Elimination System (NPDES) permit requirements. - Identify areas for impervious pavement reduction.
+- Provide video inspection and cleaning of 20 percent of the stormwater system on an annual basis. - Maintain list of known system defects, schedule repair as funding and need allow. - Plan and implement additions to the stormwater system to enhance bioretention and infiltration of stormwater to meet Best Management Practices required by the State and EPA. - Continue programs to meet the National Pollution Prevention Elimination System (NPDES) permit requirements. - Identify areas for impervious pavement reduction.

-Personnel Staffing FY23 Salaries Actual FY21 Adjusted FY22 Adopted FY23 Change Adj.
+Personnel Staffing Grade Actual FY21 Adjusted FY22 Proposed FY23 Change Adj.
 FY22- FY23

 Stormwater 0030

-City Engineer 61,928 0.5 0.5 0.5 -
+City Engineer 126 0.50 0.50 0.50 -

-Field Construction Manager 22,006 0.25 0.25 0.25 -
+Public Works Projects Coordinator 119 - - - -

-Total Stormwater FTE 83,934 0.75 0.75 0.75 -
+Field Construction Manager 119 0.25 0.25 0.25 -

-FTEs with benefits 83,934 0.75 0.75 0.75 -
+Total Stormwater FTE 0.75 0.75 0.75 -

-FTEs without benefits - - - - -
+FTEs with benefits 0.75 0.75 0.75 -

-Total Stormwater FTE 83,934 0.75 0.75 0.75 -
+FTEs without benefits - - - -

-Total Stormwater Department FTE 83,934 0.75 0.75 0.75 -
+Total Stormwater FTE 0.75 0.75 0.75 -